Ramesses II: Birth, Family, Military Campaigns & Death

 Battle of Kadesh in Syria

 Ramesses II’s most famous military campaign has got to be the stalemate at the Battle of Kadesh in Syria.
-Weary about the Hittites (led by Muwatallis) growing influence, Ramesses faced off against them.
-His goal was to banish them out of the region and establish Egypt’s influence.
+Concerned about the Hittites (led by Muwatallis) growing influence, Ramesses decided to march his army against them.
+His goal was to banish them out of the region and establish Egypt’s influence in Anatolia.

 His city Pi-Ramesses proved very useful in providing supplies for the troops during the battle.
 Weapons, chariots and shields were manufactured in the region.

 In year eight of his reign, he rampaged through Amurru, Tunip and Dapur.
-At the later city, he built a statute of himself.
+In the latter city, he built a statute of himself.
 This victory of his was particularly significant.
 The last pharaoh to claim those lands was Thutmose III; and it was over 160 years prior to Ramesses.

 Ramesses-Hittite Peace Treaty

 When he finally faced off against the Hittites, he got frustrated by how the territories kept switching from Egypt’s control to Hittite Empire’s control.
 Hence, both empires sued for peace.

 The peace treaty between ancient Egypt and the Hittites is generally considered the earliest known peace accord in history.
 The Peace Treaty at Kadesh, which was agreed in 1258 BCE, was written in both Egyptian hieroglyphs and Akkadian cuneiform script.
 One was sent to Ḫattušili III, the ruler of the Hittites, and the other sent to Ramesses.